-- 15.14 When an investment in a jointly controlled entity is recognised initially, a venturer that is not a parent, that chooses to adopt the fair value model, shall measure it at the transaction price. - 15.15 At each reporting date, a venturer that is not a parent, that chooses to adopt the fair value model, shall measure its investments in jointly controlled entities at fair value using the fair value guidance in paragraphs 11.27 to 11.32.
-Changes in fair value shall be recognised in accordance with paragraphs 17.15E and 17.15F.
-A venturer using the fair value model shall use the cost model for any investment in a jointly controlled entity for which it is impracticable to measure fair value reliably without undue cost or effort. - 15.15A The venturer shall recognise dividends and other distributions received from the investment as income without regard to whether the distributions are from accumulated profits of the jointly controlled entity arising before or after the date of acquisition.
+- 15.14 When an investment in a jointly controlled entity is recognised initially, a venturer that is not a parent, that chooses to adopt the accounting policy set out in paragraph 15.9(c), shall measure it at the transaction price. - 15.15 At each reporting date, investments in jointly controlled entities shall be measured at fair value using the fair value guidance in Appendix to Section 2.
+Changes in fair value shall be recognised in other comprehensive income (or profit or loss) in accordance with paragraphs 17.15E and 17.15F. - 15.15A The venturer shall recognise dividends and other distributions received from the investment as income without regard to whether the distributions are from accumulated profits of the jointly controlled entity arising before or after the date of acquisition.